chen-yifu/ubc-check/README.md

 <img src="https://github.com/chen-yifu/ubc-check/blob/master/demo-2.gif" width="740" height="450">

-Note: Majority of project forked from https://github.com/cyrussassani/ubc-coursecheck
+Note: This repository is a modification of the project from https://github.com/cyrussassani/ubc-coursecheck